padsproj/oforest/README.md

 ## What is OCaml Forest?

+OCaml Forest is a data-description language embedded in OCaml using PPX extension points.
+It can be used to easily generate safe load and store functions for specified data.
 OCaml Forest is an OCaml implementation of [Forest][forestproj].
-It is a data-description language embedded in OCaml using PPX extension points.
-Forest can be used to easily generate safe load and store functions for specified data.

-It is extended to be [incremental][iForest] allowing programmers to delay subspecifications that should not be loaded with the rest of the specification and instead need to be forced explicitly.
+OCaml Forest is extended to be [incremental][iForest] allowing programmers to delay subspecifications that should not be loaded with the rest of the specification and instead need to be forced explicitly.
 This makes it much easier to write streaming computations and deal with large